awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 ## How to Encrypt and Decrypt Data<a name="crypto-cli-e-d-intro"></a>

 The AWS Encryption CLI uses the features of the AWS Encryption SDK to make it easy to encrypt and decrypt data securely\.

-+ When you encrypt data in the AWS Encryption CLI, you must specify your plaintext data \(as input\), a master key provider \(the default is 'aws\-kms'\), and a master key, such as an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
-You also need to specify the output location for the encrypted data and an output location for metadata about the encryption operation\.
-An encryption context is optional, but recommended\.
++ When you encrypt data in the AWS Encryption CLI, you specify your plaintext data and a [master key](concepts.md#master-key), such as an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
+If you are using a custom master key provider, you need to specify the provider\.
+You also specify output locations for the [encrypted message](concepts.md#message) and for metadata about the encryption operation\.
+An [encryption context](concepts.md#encryption-context) is optional, but recommended\.

-  The AWS Encryption CLI gets a unique data key from the master key, encrypts your data, and returns an encrypted message\.
-The encrypted message contains your encrypted data \(*ciphertext*\) and an encrypted copy of the data key\.
-You don't have to worry about storing, managing, or losing the data key\.

   ```
-  aws-encryption-cli --encrypt --input myData \
+  aws-encryption-cli --encrypt --input myPlaintextData \
                      --master-keys key=1234abcd-12ab-34cd-56ef-1234567890ab \
                      --output myEncryptedMessage \
-                     --encryption-context purpose=test \
-                     --metadata-output ~/metadata
+                     --metadata-output ~/metadata \
+                     --encryption-context purpose=test
   ```

+  The AWS Encryption CLI gets a unique data key from the master key and encrypts your data\.
+It returns an [encrypted message](concepts.md#message) and metadata about the operation\.
+The encrypted message contains your encrypted data \(*ciphertext*\) and an encrypted copy of the data key\.
+You don't have to worry about storing, managing, or losing the data key\.

-+ When you decrypt data, you pass in your encrypted message, the same master key, the optional encryption context, an output location, and a location for the metadata\.
-If you are using an AWS KMS CMK, you do not supply the master key, because AWS KMS derives it from the encrypted message\.
++ When you decrypt data, you pass in your encrypted message, the optional encryption context, and location for the plaintext output and the metadata\.
+If you are using a custom master key provider, you also supply the master key\.
+If you are using an AWS KMS CMK, AWS KMS derives the master key from the encrypted message\.

-  The AWS Encryption CLI uses the master key to decrypt the data key in the encrypted message\.
-Then, it uses the data key to decrypt your data, and it returns your plaintext data\.

   ```
   aws-encryption-cli --decrypt --input myEncryptedMessage \
                      --output myPlaintextData \
-                     --encryption-context purpose=test \
-                     --metadata-output ~/metadata
+                     --metadata-output ~/metadata \
+                     --encryption-context purpose=test
   ```

+  The AWS Encryption CLI uses the master key to decrypt the data key in the encrypted message\.
+Then it uses the data key to decrypt your data\.
+It returns your plaintext data and metadata about the operation\.

 ## How to Specify a Master Key<a name="crypto-cli-master-key"></a>

-When you encrypt data in the AWS Encryption CLI, you need to specify a master key\.
-You can use an AWS KMS customer master key \(CMK\) or a master key from any compatible Python master key provider\.
-To specify a master key and master key provider, use the `--master-keys` parameter\.
+When you encrypt data in the AWS Encryption CLI, you need to specify a [master key](concepts.md#master-key)\.
+You can use an AWS KMS customer master key \(CMK\) or a master key from a custom [master key provider](concepts.md#master-key-provider)\.
+The custom master key provider can be any compatible Python master key provider\.

 To specify a master key, use the `--master-keys` parameter \(`-m`\)\.
-Its value is a collection of space\-separated attributes\.
-Each attribute has an `attribute=value` format\.
-You can include multiple `--master-keys` parameters in the same command\.
+Its value is a collection of [attributes](#cli-master-key-attributes) with the `attribute=value` format\.
+The attributes that you use depend on the master key provider and the command\.

-If you are using a custom master key provider \(not AWS KMS\), you must specify a `--master-keys` parameter with **key** and **provider** attributes in all commands\.

-When you are using AWS KMS CMKs, a `--master-keys` parameter is required in all encrypt commands\.
-In decrypt commands, the `--master-keys` parameter is optional\.
-You can use it only to specify an AWS CLI named profile\.
++ **AWS KMS**\.
+In encrypt commands, you must specify a `--master-keys` parameter with a **key** attribute\.
+The other attributes are optional\.
+In decrypt commands, the `--master-keys` parameter is optional and it can only have a **profile** attribute\.
++ **Custom master key provider**\.
+You must specify the `--master-keys` parameter in every command\.
+The parameter value must have **key** and **provider** attributes\.

+You can include [multiple `--master-keys` parameters](#cli-many-cmks) in the same command\.

 ### Master Key Parameter Attributes<a name="cli-master-key-attributes"></a>